 - Rice – you add it uncooked which makes it a great one pot dinner

 - Bell pepper

-- Broth – I used half chicken and half vegetable (what I had on hand, you could use either or a mixture of the two)
+- Broth – I used half chicken broth and half vegetable

 - Cream of mushroom soup